History of Niagara Falls in Timeline

 Niagara Falls

-Niagara Falls is a collection of three waterfalls located on the border between Ontario, Canada, and New York, USA.
-The largest, Horseshoe Falls (Canadian Falls), straddles the international border.
-The American Falls and Bridal Veil Falls are located entirely within the United States.
-Goat Island separates Bridal Veil Falls from Horseshoe Falls, while Luna Island divides Bridal Veil Falls from American Falls.
-Niagara Falls is renowned for its immense beauty and is a popular tourist destination for both countries.
+Niagara Falls comprises three waterfalls at the southern end of Niagara Gorge, located on the border between Ontario, Canada, and New York, USA.
+Horseshoe Falls (Canadian Falls) is the largest and straddles the international border.
+American Falls and Bridal Veil Falls are smaller and located within the United States.
+Goat Island separates Bridal Veil Falls from Horseshoe Falls, while Luna Island separates Bridal Veil Falls from American Falls.
+These falls are a major tourist attraction, celebrated for their beauty and power.

 October 24, 1901: Annie Edson Taylor goes over the falls in a barrel

 On October 24, 1901, Annie Edson Taylor, a 63-year-old school teacher, became the first person to go over Niagara Falls in a barrel as a publicity stunt.
-She survived, albeit bleeding and shaken.
+She survived, though bleeding and shaken, and advised against repeating the act.

 1902: Partial freezing of the falls

-The year 1902 is noted for partial freezing of Niagara Falls.
+The year 1902 is noted for partial freezing of the falls.

-In 1906, the Government of Ontario brought power transmission operations under public control, distributing Niagara's energy to various parts of the Canadian province.
+In 1906, The Government of Ontario eventually brought power transmission operations under public control, distributing Niagara's energy to various parts of the Canadian province.

-In 1906, the United States Congress enacted legislation to preserve Niagara Falls by regulating the waters of the Niagara River, prompted by J. Horace McFarland, the Sierra Club, and the Appalachian Mountain Club.
+In 1906, the United States Congress enacted legislation to preserve Niagara Falls by regulating the waters of the Niagara River.

 1906: Partial freezing of the falls

-The year 1906 is noted for partial freezing of Niagara Falls.
+The year 1906 is noted for partial freezing of the falls.

 1909: Treaty limits water diversion

-In 1909, a treaty was established limiting the total amount of water diverted from Niagara Falls by both the United States and Canada to approximately 1,600 cubic metres per second (56,000 cu ft/s).
+In 1909, a treaty was established that limited the total amount of water diverted from Niagara Falls by both the United States and Canada to approximately 1,600 cubic meters per second.

-In 1911, Bobby Leach went over Horseshoe Falls in a crude steel barrel and required rescuing.
-He was rescued by William "Red" Hill Sr.
+In 1911, Bobby Leach went over Horseshoe Falls in a crude steel barrel and was rescued by William "Red" Hill Sr.

 1911: Partial freezing of the falls

-The year 1911 is noted for partial freezing of Niagara Falls.
+The year 1911 is noted for partial freezing of the falls.

 February 4, 1912: Ice Bridge Tragedy

-On February 4, 1912, the ice bridge, which had formed on January 15, began breaking up while people were on it, resulting in three deaths.
+On February 4, 1912, the ice bridge which had formed on January 15 began breaking up while people were still on it, resulting in the Ice Bridge Tragedy.

 1916: Whirlpool Aero Car built

-In 1916, the Whirlpool Aero Car, designed by Leonardo Torres Quevedo, was built to carry passengers over the Niagara Whirlpool.
+In 1916, the Whirlpool Aero Car, designed by Leonardo Torres Quevedo, was built to take passengers over the Niagara Whirlpool.

-August 6, 1918: Iron scow becomes stuck above the falls
+August 6, 1918: Iron scow stuck on the rocks above the falls

-On August 6, 1918, an iron scow became stuck on the rocks above Niagara Falls, and its two occupants were rescued.
+On August 6, 1918, an iron scow became stuck on the rocks above Niagara Falls, and the two men on board were rescued.

-July 1920: Charles Stephens dies going over the falls
+July 1920: Charles Stephens dies going over falls

-In July 1920, Charles Stephens, a 58-year-old barber from Bristol, England, died after going over Niagara Falls in a wooden barrel.
-He was the first person to die attempting such a feat.
+In July 1920, Charles Stephens, a 58-year-old barber from Bristol, England, died attempting to go over Niagara Falls in a wooden barrel.
+He was the first person to die in this type of endeavor.

-1923: Michigan Central Railroad Company decided to build a new bridge
+1923: Michigan Central Railroad company decides to build a new bridge

 February 1925: Michigan Central Railway Bridge opens